 MEETINGS OF MEMBERS

 Section 1.
 Time and Place of Meetings.
-Meetings of members shall be held in or proximate to the Northwest Civic Association area, at a time and place that is convenient for members, as the Board of Trustees shall determine.
+Meetings of members shall be held in or proximate to the NWCA Area, in-person, virtually, or in a hybrid format, at a time and place that is convenient for members, as the Board of Trustees shall determine.

 Section 2.
 Annual Meeting.
 An annual meeting of members shall be held as determined by the Board of Trustees, at which trustees shall be elected in accordance with Section 2.A. of Article IV of the Code of Regulations, and members may transact such other business as properly comes before them.
 Written notice of the annual meeting shall be given to all members at least fourteen days in advance and shall state the time, place, and purpose(s) of the meeting.
+The Board of Trustees, in their discretion, may vote to conduct the trustee election via ordinary mail consistent with the procedures set out in the Bylaws.

 Section 3.
 Regular Meetings.
 Regular meetings of members may be held monthly, bi-monthly, or quarterly, as determined by the Board of Trustees.
 Notice of such meetings need not be given, except that upon first becoming a member of the Corporation, a member shall be informed of the dates, time, and place of such meetings and, if the dates, time, or place of regular member meetings is changed, the change shall be posted on the home page of the Corporation website.

 Section 4.
 Special Meetings.
 Special meetings of members may be called by the Board of Trustees, or by the lesser of twenty members or twenty percent of all members by giving written notice to the President or Secretary.
-Written notice of a special meeting of members shall be given to all members at least seven days in advance and shall state the time, place, and purpose(s) of the meeting.
+Written notice of a special meeting of members shall be given to all members at least seven (7) days in advance and shall state the date, time, place, and purpose(s) of the meeting.

 Section 5.
 Quorum and Voting.
-At meetings of members, the presence in person of the lesser of twenty general members or fifty percent of all general members constitutes a quorum.
-At a meeting of members, each general member present in person may cast one vote on each question presented, with a majority of votes cast deciding the question, except as otherwise provided by law, the Articles of Incorporation, the Code of Regulations, or the rules of parliamentary procedure.
+At meetings of members, a quorum consists of: 1) the presence in person or virtually of fifty percent plus one of the members of the Board of Trustees; 2) the lesser of twenty general members or fifty percent of all general members.
+Notwithstanding the preceding sentence, at the annual meeting of the members, a quorum consists of the presence in person or virtually of fifty percent of the general members.
+At a meeting of members, each general member present in person may cast one vote on each question presented to the members, with a majority of votes cast deciding the question, except as otherwise provided by law, the Articles of Incorporation, the Code of Regulations, or the rules of parliamentary procedure.
+Each member of the Board of Trustees present in person or virtually (if applicable) may cast one vote on each question presented to the Board of Trustees, with a majority of votes cast deciding the question, except as otherwise provided by law, the Articles of Incorporation, the Code of Regulations, the Bylaws, or the rules of parliamentary procedure.

 Section 6.
 Adjourned Meetings.
 If a meeting of members cannot be conducted because a quorum is not present, the general members may, except as otherwise provided by law or the Articles of Incorporation, adjourn the meeting to a time not less than forty-eight hours from the time the original meeting was scheduled to begin.
-Written notice of a meeting adjourned under this Section shall be given to all members in advance of the meeting.
+Written notice of a meeting adjourned under this Section shall be sent to all members in advance of the meeting.